Bag Valve Mask Manual Ventilation

 5. Place the mask using the non-dominant hand, with the nose portion over the bridge of the nose and mask over the mouth.

-6. Create the mask seal using the E/C technique: thumb and index finger on hard mask shell (C), remaining fingers lifting the jaw (E).
+6. Create the mask seal using the E/C technique: keep thumb and index finger on the hard mask shell (C), with remaining fingers lifting the jaw (E).

 7. Maintain head tilt in a sniffing position while preserving a leak-proof seal.